Slide Bearings & Skidways

 J Bearings & T Bearings

-Our range of J Bearings were designed and developed for the BP Greater Plutonia project off Angola in 2005 for deep subsea applications.
+Our range of J Bearings were developed for the BP Greater Plutonia project off Angola in 2005 for deep subsea applications.

 We also supply PTFE plain and dimpled inserts to leading manufacturers of pot bearings for road and bridge applications.